Google Earth Pro Not Responding in Windows 11/10

 Download older version of Google Earth Pro

-If the Google Earth Pro not working or other issue started after updating to installing a new version of Google Earth, you may want to try to download and use an older version of Google Earth Pro.
+If the Google Earth Pro not working issue started after updating or installing a new version of Google Earth, try downloading and using an older version of Google Earth Pro.

 Update graphic card’s driver

-Google Earth Pro is a software that would use your graphic processing unit, meaning that it relies on your graphic card to run.
-If your graphic driver is outdated, has a bug, or is currently incompatible with the latest version of Google Earth Pro, try to update your graphic card’s driver to see if it fixes the Google Earth Pro not working or responding on Windows 10 or 11 issue.
+Google Earth Pro uses your graphics processing unit, meaning it relies on your graphics card to run.
+If your graphics driver is outdated, has a bug, or is incompatible with the latest version of Google Earth Pro, update your graphics card’s driver to see if it fixes the Google Earth Pro not working or responding issue on Windows 10 or 11.

-To update your video driver, you can download the latest driver from your graphic card’s manufacturer websites such as Nvidia.com or Amd.com.
-You can also run Windows Update or use the Device Manager in Windows to update your graphic driver.
+You can download the latest driver from your graphics card manufacturer’s website, such as Nvidia.com or Amd.com.
+Alternatively, you can run Windows Update or use the Device Manager in Windows to update your graphics driver.

 Adjust the memory or disk cache size